Skip to main content

 Creature Comforts

-The car is comfortable for long drives, despite the low seating position.
-I appreciate this setup, but the low-profile tires can exacerbate discomfort on rough surfaces.
+Comfortable for long drives despite the low seating position.
+The low-profile tires can exacerbate discomfort on rough surfaces, but the seat and cabin are well-appointed for the class.

-One downside is the limited modding options for the IS250.
-For instance, the OEM radio integrates A/C controls, making aftermarket replacements tricky without custom solutions.
+Limited modding options.
+The OEM radio integrates A/C controls, making aftermarket replacements tricky without custom solutions.

 Overall Impression

-Despite some challenges, I'm pleased with my decision to purchase the IS250.
-It's a car that offers a unique driving experience, especially for those who appreciate the nuances of a V6 sedan.
-With regular maintenance and some occasional "tune-ups," I hope to keep it running well for years to come.
+Despite some challenges, it's a car that offers a unique driving experience — especially for those who appreciate the nuances of a V6 sedan.

-After 42 months (~3 years) I sold the Lexus for $6,000.
-About half of what I paid as the repair costs were getting too excessive and it wouldn't make sense to spend anymore on the car.
+After 42 months (~3 years) I sold the Lexus for $6,000 — about half of what I paid.
+Repair costs were getting too excessive and it wouldn't make sense to spend more on the car.

-It's better to let it go when I can get something for it than wait for a major part to break and render the car worthless.
-In hindsight, 12 years seems to be the buffer when things are usable until a major repair comes due and 14 years is the absolute maximum.
+• Exit Strategy — Better to let it go when you can still get something for it than wait for a major part to break and render the car worthless.

 Comments